 “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”
 This idea is at the root of why I love to take sunrise shots of the river.
 On one hand, I get better at understanding my lens and my light all the time.
 On the other hand, even if I didn’t, the shot would be different every single time.
 The sunrise moment on this strip of land in front of this channel to the bay is my existential pinpoint of home.
 I coined my own mantra for this intersection of place and time.
 “The river takes me home.”

-a multifaceted director delivering value to clients
+a digital marketer delivering value to clients

 and community through media and design

 I’ve heard it said that a good logo can be drawn in the sand with a stick.
 We derive the term brand from the days of marking cattle when a brand mark needed to be distinct and simple in order to remain identifiable after it had been burned into the skin of the cow and allowed to heal.